Chapter 8 Building Trees

 We’ll take two different approaches to build phylogenies from your data.
 First, we’ll use software that calculates the likelihood that the data fit the phylogeny.
 The software will try lots of different phylogenies and pick the case where the data are most likely.
 When the software runs it will also try resampling the data to see how much support we have for each relationship we estimate.

-• Use nano to open runRAxML.sh in the slurm_submissions folder.
+• Use nano to open runRAxML.sh in the slurm_example_scripts folder.

 • Change all lines marked CHANGE

-• The path to the alignment file should be the full path with all folder names to one of the files labeled alignment_pi_m1_nogap.phylip-relaxed (yours may have a different number after m)
+• The path to the alignment file should be the relative path to one of the files labeled alignment_pi_m1_nogap.phylip-relaxed (yours may have a different number after m)

 • Submit the script as a slurm job.